matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 - [x] Definition of obsolete state
 - [x] Rename to "obsolete"
 - [x] Brief summary of each sub-proposal
-- [ ] Consider changing "definition of obsolete state" into a sub-proposal
+- [x] Consider changing "definition of obsolete state" into a sub-proposal
+    - No, I think it is part of sub-proposal 1
-- [ ] Go through the meeting notes and transfer ideas into sub-proposals
+- [x] Go through the meeting notes and transfer ideas into sub-proposals
 - [ ] Complete TODOs scattered through the doc
-- [ ] Complete detailed definition of sub-proposals
+- [ ] Complete detailed definition of sub-proposals, with help from people who know about each area
 - [ ] Request review
+- [ ] Ask whether we can speed up faster remote joins by omitting obsolete state

 ## Introduction